New England Aquarium Whale Watch Cruise Boston, MA

 How early should I arrive?

-Please arrive 30 minutes prior to departure time.
-Please allow time for parking and city traffic.
+Please plan to arrive 30 minutes prior to departure to allow time for parking and city traffic.

 Is the cruise recommended for children?